HKU-MedAI/HIGT/README.md

 !mv /CLAM/* /
 ```

-Finally, sincerely hope this tutorial can help you solve your problems.
-And if there are any problems when using it, please leave a issue and we will provide feedback as soon as possible.
+We hope this tutorial aids you in your projects.
+Should you encounter any issues, please don't hesitate to raise an issue on our GitHub page.
+Our team is committed to providing prompt and helpful feedback.